|Nutrition Facts (per serving)|

 In a large skillet over medium heat, brown the ground beef, stirring to break it up.

 When the meat is no longer pink, drain it and spoon it into the slow cooker.

-Mix well and add 1 teaspoon of salt and 1/2 teaspoon of freshly ground black pepper.
+Mix well and add the salt and freshly ground black pepper.

-- Make your own homemade chili powder.
-Combine 2 teaspoons of garlic powder, 2 teaspoons of ground cumin, 2 teaspoons of sweet paprika, and 1 teaspoon each of cayenne pepper and dried leaf oregano (reduce the cayenne if you prefer a mild chili).
+- Combine 2 teaspoons of garlic powder with 2 teaspoons of ground cumin, 2 teaspoons of sweet paprika, and 1 teaspoon each of cayenne pepper and dried leaf oregano.
+For a milder chili powder, reduce the cayenne by half.

-- If you like beans in your chili, feel free to add a can of drained pinto beans, black beans, or kidney beans about an hour before the chili is done.
+- Legumes: If you miss the texture and flavor of beans, add a can of your favorite type.
+Drain one can of pinto beans, black beans, or kidney beans and add it about an hour before the chili is done.

-- If you like heat from chile peppers, add a few tablespoons of minced jalapeno peppers to the crock pot.
-Or, for chile pepper flavor with less heat, add a 4-ounce can of mild chopped green chile.
+- Spicy additions: Add a few tablespoons of minced jalapeno peppers to the crock-pot.
+Alternatively, to have some chile pepper flavor without the heat, add one 4-ounce can of mild chopped green chiles.

 - Meat: Substitute one pound of ground lean beef for 1 pound of ground lean pork or sausage meat.

 - Toppings: Serve the chili with shredded cheese, green onions, oyster crackers, guacamole, chopped cilantro, pico de gallo, sour cream, or any salsa of your liking.